-Located in Western Maryland on Deep Creek Lake, it’s an easy weekend escape from DC.
-Without traffic, it’s about a three hour drive—enough time to enjoy some road trip jams, but not enough time you wished you had flown.
-I’ve actually been lucky enough to spend a weekend at Deep Creek Lake in the summer—I went for July 4 in 2016 as seen here, here, here, and here!—and it’s an equally great place in warm weather, too.
+Located in western Maryland on Deep Creek Lake, it’s an easy weekend escape from DC.
+Without traffic, it’s about a three hour drive—enough time to enjoy some road trip jams, but not enough time you spend your whole day in the car to get there.
+I’ve actually been lucky enough to spend a weekend at Deep Creek Lake in the summer—I went for July 4 in 2016 as seen here, here, here, and here over on Instagram!—and it’s an equally great place in warm weather, too.

 WHERE TO STAY /